Open accessibility options

 There are four types of cookies:

-These cookies are necessary to ensure basic website functionality.
-For example, these cookies are needed when a user adds a product to their shopping cart, then continues browsing to other pages and only proceeds to checkout later.
-These cookies ensure that the shopping cart is not deleted even when the user closes their browser window.
+These cookies are necessary to ensure the basic functionality of the website.
+For example, these cookies are needed when a user adds a product to their shopping cart, then continues browsing other pages, and only later proceeds to checkout.
+These cookies prevent the shopping cart from being emptied, even if the user closes their browser window.

 These cookies collect information about user behavior and whether the user receives any error messages.
-These cookies also measure the loading time and behavior of the website in different browsers.
+They also measure loading times and the website's performance across different browsers.

 Targeted cookies:

-These cookies improve the user experience.
-For example, they store entered locations, font sizes, or form data.
+These cookies improve user-friendliness.
+For example, they save entered locations, font sizes, or form data.

 Advertising cookies: